The Mother Jones Press Room

 Awards and Accolades

-Mother Jones has been nominated for the industry's highest honor―the National Magazine Award for General Excellence―eight times in the magazine's history, and has won three times.
+Mother Jones has been nominated for the industry's highest honor―the National Magazine Award for General Excellence―nine times in the magazine's history, and has won three times.
 MoJo has also garnered a slew of other awards for its reporting, illustration, and photography, including: